Pr45H4nt/OLDSCHOOL-text-editor/README.md

 # OLDSCHOOL-text-editor
-I engineered a terminal-based typewriter, a marvel of modern technology infused with the timeless charm of classic writing tools.
-Equipped with powerful editing functions, including undo, redo, file opening and editing, and file saving capabilities, this creation is a testament to my ingenuity and technical prowess.
-And, I did all of this without relying on any external assistance or resources, elevating it to an even more impressive feat of self-reliance and dedication.
+A terminal-based text editor that has the classic appeal of traditional typewriters.
+This tool is equipped with essential features such as undo, redo, file opening, editing, and saving capabilities.
+It was built entirely from scratch, without external assistance or resources.